 Other forms of Baksheesh you are likely to encounter in Egypt

 Now, these all cover legitimate services that you receive in Egypt, i.e. where you have already paid a price for transport, a tour or a meal and a “little something extra” is given for the service component.

 There are plenty of other forms of Baksheesh you are likely to encounter in Egypt, of the far more dubious variety; we’ve also seen this described as “granting for favours” – or flat our scam or bribes.

 Whether you pay these, I guess comes down to the person’s persistence and your resolve.

 - Guards asking for money for photos.
 This can be simply having your photo taken by them, or with them, or them simply allowing you to take a photo where “no photo” signs are displayed or a camera pass has not been purchased.
 Any time anyone other than you takes a photo of someone in your own group, expect a hand to shoot out.

 - Kids asking for money to give you directions – to somewhere you no doubt already know where you’re going.

-- Handing a child a toy or object then demanding payment for it.
+- Handing a child a toy or souvenir item, then demanding payment for it.